- One Day Tours

 Swim with the second biggest fish in the world!
 We will look for basking sharks the whole trip and with a week to play with we should have plenty of opportunities.
-Basking sharks will be the focus of the week with all the other trips fitted in whenever the best opportunities occur.
+Basking sharks will be the focus of the week with all the other trips fitted in whenever the best conditions occur.

 On this trip we visit a very special lagoon, well protected from the wind and one of the sunniest places in the UK!
 The water here is crystal clear, unpolluted Atlantic Ocean with a white shell sand base, surrounded by fringing kelp forest reefs.
 This marine paradise holds a large resident seal colony which we snorkel with, holding both common/harbour seals and grey seals.
 We have other locations throughout the islands that provide opportunities for interaction with these inquisitive mammals.

 We will be in an area of rich feeding for many cetacean species.
 The area is recognised to have importance for harbour porpoises which are seen regularly.
 Common dolphins are a popular species and frequently bow ride on the boat; sometimes we are lucky to encounter super-pods with hundreds of individuals.
 The resident bottlenose dolphins are the largest in the world making them a spectacular sight.
 The minke whale is the most common whale in our waters, sometimes interacting with the boat.
 If you are really lucky you may encounter the resident orca pod with our favorite being the charismatic John Coe!

 A very popular excursion to puffin island and photographic opportunity not to be missed.
 Up to 3000 puffins nest on the island along with a variety of other seabirds such as guillemots, razorbills, fulmar and shags.
 We can also see predatory birds such as skuas (bonxies) and black backed gulls hunting here, sometimes making for heartbreaking viewing!
 The puffins migrate early in August - book on Week 1, 2 or 3 for the best chance of a puffin encounter.